RafB6/tech_gear/README.md

 soon: rating system, 'delete product' feature

 Tech Stack:
-Flask, JavaScript, JSON, HTML/CSS, AJAX
+Flask, JavaScript, SQLITE3(used to be JSON, but sqlite is more efficient in this use-case), HTML/CSS, AJAX

 How to run:
 Install flask ("pip install flask")